muchweb/simple-php-upload/README.md

 Simple single-file PHP file upload (file share hosting) script.

 > :warning: **Security warning**: There is no limit on file size or file type.
 Please make sure that file permissions are set right so nobody can execute uploaded executables.
 Or exscape your desired directory!
+Please skip to server configuration for examples.

 ## Installation